Trump Lawyer: Garland's Depiction of Mar-a-Lago Events Inaccurate

 That, Trump and his supporters say, gets to the very heart of the motive, which Trump has called a "witch hunt" and others in his orb have called a politically motivated, rather than a legitimate, search for justice.

-Garland on Thursday vehemently denied that in a short statement to reporters in which he announced that the DOJ had requested the warrant be unsealed, as Trump and his supporters have been demanding.
+Garland on Thursday vehemently denied that in a short statement to reporters in which he announced that the DOJ had requested the warrant – which Trump's team had not released — be unsealed.

 "It's all optics," Habba told Newsmax.
 "It's all because he's leading in the polls.
 It's because we have [a midterm] election coming up in November.
 This is calculated, calculated, calculated, and it was two days before our deposition" before the Manhattan District Attorney's Office in an unrelated civil investigation into his family's business practices.